ginoskler/ginoskler.github.io/_pages/about.md

 Research Interests
 ======
-I am interested in pure and applied geometric analysis.
+I am interested in applied analysis, in particular the calculus of variations and multiscale modeling for materials in renewable energy technologies.
 In past projects, I have worked on information geometry, topological data analysis, and Monte-Carlo simulations.

 Recent Coursework
 ======